shanecoen/the-monkees-project/README.md

 ### UX Design:

-It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully met the users needs.
+It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully met the user's needs.

+### Semantic HTML:

+Wherever possible Semantic HTML5 elements were used in order to have the HTML code structured correctly.

 ### Technologies Used:

-* Bootstrap 4.0 (note: all features of the Bootstrap framework that were utilisied throughtout this project were modified with my own styles in order to meet my requirements).
+* Bootstrap 4.0 (note: all features of the Bootstrap framework that were utilised throughout this project were modified with my own styles in order to meet my requirements).
 * HTML5
 * CSS3